sogou/workflow/docs/en/about-config.md

 ~~~

 Most of the parameters are self-explanatory.
 Note: the ttl and related parameters in DNS configuration are in **seconds**.
 The timeout for endpoint is in **milliseconds**, and -1 indicates an infinite timeout.
-dns\_threads indicates the total number of threads accessing DNS in parallel.
-Currently, you may access DNS through the system function **getaddrinfo**.
-If you want to tune the parallel performance of DNS, you can increase this value.
+dns\_threads indicates the total number of threads accessing DNS in parallel, but by default, we use asynchronous DNS resolving and don't create any dns threads.
+dns\_server\_params indicates parameters that we access DNS server, including the maximum cocurrent connections, and the DNS server's connecting and response timeout.
 compute\_threads indicates the number of threads used for computation.
 The default value is -1, meaning the number of threads is the same as the number of CPU cores in the current node.
 poller\_threads and handler\_threads are the two parameters for tuning network performance: